spcourse/python/en/argparse/index.md

 To use `argparse`, you always start in the same way:

-    parser = argparse.ArgumentParser(description="You can put the description of your program here")
+    parser = argparse.ArgumentParser(description="Description of your program here")

 This creates a parser object, which is responsible for managing your program's command-line arguments.
 The `description` parameter provides a short explanation of what your program does, which will be displayed when the user runs the program with the `-h` or `--help` flag.

 You can add arguments to your program by doing the following:

-    parser.add_argument("argument_name", help="Some text that explains how to use this argument")
+    parser.add_argument("argument_name", help="Text that explains how to use this argument")

 This line defines a new positional argument named `argument_name`.
 The `help` parameter is used to provide a short description of the argument, which will be displayed in the program’s help message.
 Of course, you can repeat `add_argument()` multiple times to add more arguments.